donZappo/RandomCampaignStart/README.md

 MaximumStartingWeight: 170 |
 NumberRandomRonin: 0 | How many random Ronin from the global pool in starting pool
 NumberProceduralPilots: 0 | How many random rookie pilots in starting pool
+RemoveAncestralMech: false | false - start with Ancestral BJ-1
+MechPercentageStartingCost: 0 | Percentage cost of Mech Value to pay for your starting lance.

 <br><br>